 5. Drizzle with olive oil and massage the pieces to coat each piece.
 Spread them evenly in the pan, in a single layer.

 6. Pop into the oven and bake for 15 minutes.
 Stir gently to loosen the chips and separate them.
 Bake for an additional 7 to 10 minutes or so, until good and crispy.

 Sprinkle with sea salt and serve.

 Tamari: Before baking sprinkle (lightly!) a touch of gluten-free tamari sauce and massage it with the olive oil.
-A little goes a long way- so don't overdue it.
+A little goes a long way- so don't overdo it.
 And skip the sea salt.

 Lemon Pepper: Spike it with lemon pepper after coating with olive oil.